Experience Nhatundwe

 Breakfast at the accommodation.
 Free morning to rest and enjoy your final hours in Tofo.
 This is a wonderful opportunity to visit the local craft market, pick up some last-minute souvenirs, explore a bit of local culture, or simply relax on the beach under the sun.
 Many guests love spending this time enjoying a coffee with a view, reading a book, or taking one last walk along the shoreline.

-Road transfer to Inhambane Airport (20 min).
+We will take you back to Inhambane Airport (20 min).

 ***Optional transfer to Vilanculos Airport (not included, 4 hours).